GOP Rep. Tim Burchett says Kevin McCarthy elbowed him in the back after meeting

 When he confronted McCarthy, Burchett said the California Republican acted like he didn't know what he was talking about.

-"He's just not telling the truth," Burchett told reporters, calling him a "bully."
+"He's just not telling the truth," Burchett told reporters later, calling him a "bully."
 "It's unfortunate it's going be a sad asterisk beside his career."

 He said he didn't plan to take any action against McCarthy and didn't expect leadership to do anything about it.